How to Automate High Value Conversions with Google Ads Conversion Set Bidding and CallTrackingMetrics

 The Magic of Target CPA

 One of the first smart bidding options introduced was Target CPA, which sets bids to help get as many conversions as possible at or below the target cost-per-action (CPA) you set using machine learning.
 And it’s grown to behave almost as magical as it sounds.
-You can determine your financial funnel model by understanding conversion rate to sale and average-order-value, then input a Target CPA, and let Google do the rest.
+You can determine your financial funnel model by understanding the conversion rate to sale and average order value, then input a Target CPA and let Google do the rest.
+This is one way to automate Google Ads to maximize conversions.

 Read More: Why Use Google’s tCPA and How to Migrate to It

 It’s not entirely foolproof, but it really can work.
-One thing to note is that the more conversion data you feed into Google, the more likely you are to get good results.
+One thing to note is that the more conversion data you feed into Google, the more likely you will get good results.
 So we started working tirelessly to find ways to measure as many conversions as possible.

 Take More Measurements